 Having a healthy Ramadan at home: BNF shares advice for celebrating the holiday during lockdown

-From the 23rd or 24th of April Muslims across the world are set to celebrate the holy month of Ramadan.
+From the 23 or 24 April 2020 Muslims across the world are set to celebrate the holy month of Ramadan.
 During the holiday, many Muslims will be fasting during daylight hours, only eating one meal (the ‘suhoor’ or ‘sehri’) just before dawn, and another (the ‘iftar’) after sunset.
 Building on advice issued by the Muslim Council of Britain on how to cope during Ramadan with the restrictions of lockdown, the British Nutrition Foundation (BNF) has shared practical nutrition advice to help Muslims stay healthy, while following government guidelines in relation to coronavirus.

 Breaking the fast

 During fasting hours when no food or drink is consumed, the body may become mildly dehydrated.
 When first breaking the fast, drink plenty of fluid and opt for low-fat, water-rich foods, such as soup or yogurt, to replace fluids lost during the day.
 Drinks with natural sugars like juices or smoothies can provide some energy as well as fluid when breaking the fast.
 However, it’s best to have these in moderation and to drink mostly water as well as to avoiding too many drinks with added sugars.

 In many South Asian cultures, fresh fruit is a traditional way to break the fast.
 Fruit provides fibre, natural sugars, fluids and some vitamins and minerals.
 Likewise, dates are another traditional food to break the fast, and contain fibre, natural sugars and minerals like potassium, copper and manganese.
 You could also try other dried fruit such as apricots, figs, raisins or prunes.